cotodevel/toolchaingenericds/README.md

-After building ToolchainGenericDS, then you are ready to recompile the project (not covered here, go to the specific project supporting this toolchain)
+Then, only after building ToolchainGenericDS, you will be able to build a TGDS project.
+(Not covered here, go to the specific project supporting this toolchain)

-For Project specifics check out the specific project.
-Remember that such project must support this toolchain for it to work.
-For more technical informacion refer to SPECIFICS

 Thanks to:
 - Martin Korth extensive gba/nds docs (http://problemkaputt.de/gbatek.htm) most of any DS toolchains/emus out there would not exist without such docs.